Satisfactory Academic Progress (SAP)

 Cumulative pace is measured by dividing the cumulative number of completed credits by the cumulative number of attempted credits.
 Students must maintain a minimum cumulative pace of 67%.
 For financial aid purposes, a course is considered completed if a grade of A, B+, B, C+, C, D+, D, or CR is earned.
 Grades of F, NR, I, and W are considered attempted but not completed.

 The maximum time frame for completing a degree is limited by federal regulations to 150% of the published number of credit hours required to complete the degree program.

 Undergraduate degree attempted credits limit: 180 attempted credits

 Graduate degree attempted credits limit: 54 attempted credits

-Completed credits, transfer credits, College Level Examination Program (CLEP) credits, dual enrollment credits, and courses with grades of F, NR, I, and W all count towards the maximum attempted credits limit.
+Completed credits, transfer credits, College Level Examination Program (CLEP) credits, dual enrollment credits, and courses with grades of F, NR, I, and W all count toward the maximum attempted credits limit.

 The maximum attempted credits limit for students pursuing teacher certification or re-certification will be determined on an individual basis.

 Treatment of the Following Types of Courses for SAP

 Repeated Courses: Repeated courses count as attempted credits and, when passing grades are received, they also count as completed credits.

 College Level Examination Program (CLEP): CLEP courses count as both attempted and completed credits.